justchrister/justchrister/README.md

 Nice to meet you!
 People call me Christer.
 I’m a digital project manager, and solutions architect.
 I like to call it a "Digital Architect" but that isnt a thing, yet.

-I am currently running a startup called <a href="https://kalt.co">Kalt</a> that is blitzscaling the transition to fossil-free energy.
+I am currently running a startup called <a href="https://kalt.co">Kalt</a> that is working to blitzscale the transition to fossil-free energy.

 <a href="https://supabase.com/" target="_blank" rel="noreferrer">